Offensive Security Engineer & AI Security Researcher

-Take a moment to explore my skills, experiences, and projects below.
+Explore my skills, research, and hands-on security projects below.

 I am an Offensive Security Engineer, Penetration Tester, and AI Security Researcher with a strong passion for Linux 🐧, Cybersecurity 🔒, AI 🤖, and DevOps ⚙️.
 My expertise spans Offensive Security, AI-driven threat research, Web security, and Mobile security, with hands-on experience in penetration testing and security assessments.
 I have led significant research projects, including the development of an Automated COVID-19 Screening Framework Using Deep CNN With Chest X-Ray Medical Images, research on Detecting Vulnerable OAuth 2.0 Implementations in Android Applications, and the creation of Practical Mobile-Based Services for Identification of Chicken Diseases From Fecal Images.
 These projects have been presented at conferences and featured in publications.
 I am actively seeking full-time opportunities where I can continue to grow, gain valuable industry insights, and contribute innovatively to a collaborative security research environment.